 DEATH DATE / PLACE: August 18, 1970, Hospital of San José, Lisbon, Portugal (as the result of a car accident on the Costa del Sol expressway near the Hotel Estoril-Sol)

-PARENTS: mother Mercedes, father Juan Antón (Portuguese; he worked in a fish warehouse, overseeing boats)
+PARENTS: father Juan Antón, mother Mercedes (he worked in a fish warehouse, overseeing boats; she worked in a match factory)

-SIBLINGS: Ana, Armando, Carmen, Mercedes, and María Elena (two brothers and three sisters, all younger)
+SIBLINGS: Ana, Armando, Carmen, Mercedes, and María Elena (one brothers and four sisters, all younger)

 FAMOUS RELATIVE: singer/actress Paquita Rico (a first cousin of Soledad's father)